 5 use cases for conversion optimization

 Conversion optimization is the process of making informed adjustments to get better ROI from existing content.
-Below are five use cases that demonstrate the value conversion optimization can have for marketing, sales, and overall business objectives.
+Wondering about use cases for conversion optimization?
+Below are five that demonstrate the value it can have for marketing, sales, and overall business objectives.

 1. Increase profitability

 Pain: A company wants to optimize sales by categorizing the services they sell to partner companies, but the company doesn’t know why their partners purchase one service over another.

 Solution: Use customer data to create personas, develop go-to-market plan around personas, and create messaging and assets to support this strategy.